 Lack of sleep causes fatigue

-We’ve all experienced the fatigue, short temper, and lack of focus that often follow a poor night’s sleep.
+We’ve all experienced fatigue, a short temper, and a lack of focus that often follow a poor night’s sleep.
 Many people often brush off symptoms of fatigue, not realizing how serious it can be.
 Fatigue is a lingering and limiting tiredness.
 With fatigue, you have an unexplained, persistent, and relapsing exhaustion that can be similar to how you feel when you have the flu.
 Not only can this limit your productivity, it often leads to diabetes.
-The more fatigued you feel, the more your motor is running, and the more likely you are to develop insulin deficiencies.
+The more fatigued you feel the more your motor is running, and the more likely you are to develop insulin deficiencies.
 If you have diabetes, fatigue can be caused by: